Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

 ## Next JS
-- Loading page is automatically added for server side renders
+- Loading page is automatically added for server side renders it used the next js 13 features
+  - Server component
+  - client component
+  - page component
+  - layout
+  - header component
+  - also used the default header meta field

 ## Redis
 Please Keep in mind
-- When setup redis url don't forgot to put 'rediss' in env
-- for get this we use upstash ,it will provide this serverless redis
+- When setup Redis url don't forgot to put 'rediss' in env To get this we use upstash, which will provide this serverless Redis

 ## SWR